MarinGr/MarinGr/README.md

 I am a <strong>Frontend Developer</strong> passionate about building web applications.

-You can see all my work on my [personal website](https://maringr.github.io/portfolio/).
+You can see all my work on my [portfolio website](https://maringr.github.io/portfolio/).

 ## 💻️ Tech Stack